seywerth/smartics/README.md

 ## ChangeLog:

+v0.1.4 (in progress)
+- added chart to visualize current energy input and output
+- using scss to generate style
+- improve responsive design especially for small screens
+- added logging of charging data

 v0.1.3
 - added powerchart to visualize total metering data (produced vs consumed)
 - visualized status for metering data in energychart (green line/circles on not full data)